Mickey Mantle: Later years

 In 1976, the Mantles were amongst the honorary guests invited to the White House when French President Valéry Giscard d'Estaing came on a state visit to celebrate the American Bicentennial.

 In 1983, Mantle accepted a position at the Claridge Resort and Casino in Atlantic City, New Jersey, as a greeter and community representative.
 His job mostly involved representing the Claridge in golf tournaments and at other charity events.
 As a result, however, he was suspended from baseball by Commissioner Bowie Kuhn, who had taken a strong stance against gambling and viewed it as grounds for placement on the "permanently ineligible" list.
 Kuhn had already suspended Willie Mays, who had taken a position similar to Mantle's at Claridge.
 The commissioner warned Mantle before he accepted the position that he would be placed on the list if he took the job.
 Despite the warning, he accepted the position because he felt the rule was "stupid."
 He and Mays were both reinstated on March 18, 1985, by Kuhn's successor Peter Ueberroth.

 In 1988, Mantle opened Mickey Mantle's Restaurant & Sports Bar in New York City, which proved to be a success.
-His original Yankee Stadium Monument Park plaque is displayed at the front entrance.
+His original Yankee Stadium Monument Park plaque was displayed at the front entrance.
 While he made frequent appearances, he let others run the business.

 After the Oklahoma City bombing on April 19, 1995, Mantle joined with fellow Oklahoman and Yankee Bobby Murcer to raise money for the victims.